-Jodie Tonita, Director
+Jodie Tonita, Co-Founder and Executive Director

 In the decade prior, Jodie ran her own management consulting firm working with corporate clients on their large-scale information technology and change management projects.
 During these years she served on the board of the Surrey Women’s Center and was a dedicated volunteer with Oxfam Canada.

 Jodie is currently a leadership fellow at the Broadbent Institute, and a former board member of Leadnow.ca and Groundwire.